 There are a number of things that you can do to maintain your chair:

-The footrests on a powered chair should be used at all times when in the chair, but should be moved out of the way when transferring in and out of the chair.
+The footrests on a chair should be used at all times when sitting in the chair, but should be moved out of the way when transferring in and out of the chair.

 Elevating leg rests support the lower leg in a raised position.
 The leg rest is supplied in place of a footrest.
 Care should be taken when mobilising or pushing a wheelchair with the user’s legs raised, as it can make the legs and feet quite vulnerable to being knocked.

-Most wheelchairs can accommodate a choice of armrest designs.
+Most wheelchairs can accommodate a choice of arm rest designs.
 They can be full length or desk style (shorter).
 They may be height adjustable.
-Some are detachable, fold up and down or swing away.
+Some are detachable, fold up and/or down or swing away.

-The arms rests should support your forearms without the need for you to hunch your shoulders or lean to the side.
-They should be padded, so not causing pressure points along your forearms.
+The armrests should support your forearms without the need for you to hunch your shoulders or lean to the side.
+They should be padded, so not to cause pressure points along your forearms.

 Consider how you will be getting in and out of the chair.
 Will you need a full-length armrest to support yourself as you sit into the chair or up from the chair?
-Do you need removable or movable armrests if you transfer sideways in/out of the chair?
+Do you need removable or movable armrests if you transfer sideways in and out of the chair?